TurBoss/blt/doc/parseargs.rst

 *parserName* **add** *argName*  ?\ *switches* ... ?
   Adds a new argument. *ArgName* is the name of the argument.
 It is used with other parser operations to reference the argument.
 The following switches are valid.

   **-action** *actionName*
-    Specifies how to process argument values.
+    Specifies how to process argument values.  *ActionName* can be one of the following.

     **append**
       Append the value.
 If the argument is found on the command-line